tnoktkm/Haskell-Lab/README.md

 # Haskell-Lab
-I met with Haskell code in second term
+I got to know with Haskell code in second term